Rural Arts Program

 - Colorado - All counties

 - Minnesota - Aitkin, Becker, Cass, Clay, Clearwater, Hubbard, Itasca, Koochiching, Mahnomen, Todd, and Wadena Counties.

 - New York - Delaware, Green, Otsego, Schoharie, Sullivan, and Ulster counties.

 - Texas - Rio Grande River Valley (Cameron, Hidalgo, Starr, and Willacy counties), Deep East Texas (Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity, and Tyler counties), and the Brazos Valley (Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington counties).

 - Grants up to $10,000 per year

 - Applications are accepted for one year of funding at a time.
 It is possible for organizations to apply for and receive funding for up to three consecutive years.
-Grantees may not reapply for funding for at least one year after three consecutive years of funding.
+Grantees may not reapply for funding for at least two years after three consecutive years of funding.

 Grantees that request second and third years of support will be asked to report on their progress toward the goals they articulated in their previous year's application, especially in the following areas: